Ruhul3377/Ruhul3377/README.md

 # 💫 About Me:

-🔥🔥 Machine learning, deep learning, and data science are areas that really pique my attention and where I excel.I am bringing machine learning skills to the energy industry to help decarbonize the supply of heat and electricity.
-I continually invest in improving my production capability through training and new challenges.
-I have been up skilling to Data Science based on my experience in large-scale IT and data infrastructure. 🔥🔥
+🔥🔥Machine learning, deep learning, and data science are areas that really pique my attention and where I excel.I am bringing       machine learning skills to the energy industry to help decarbonize the supply of heat and electricity.
+I continually invest in improving my production capability through training and new challenges.I have been up skilling to Data Science based on my experience in large-scale IT and data infrastructure. 🔥🔥